freewilll/wcc/README.md

 - Common subexpression elimination
 - Code layout
 - Consider using peephole optimization, esp useful for spill code
 - Reconsider if SSA interference constraint for rsub `dst == src1` can be avoided.
-The IR doesn't allow `dst == src1` nor `dst == src2`, yet x86_64 is a two-operand arch.
-Both approaches lead to a lot of e.g. mov/add ops.
-Consider if this can't be improved.

 So far, I've been ad libbing through [Engineering a Compiler 2nd Edition](https://www.amazon.com/Engineering-Compiler-Keith-Cooper/dp/012088478X).
 I'd like to focus on the areas I have not yet touched.